NikDzub/tflocalstack/README.md

 **VPN-only subnet** – The subnet has a route to a Site-to-Site VPN connection through a virtual private gateway.
 The subnet does not have a route to an internet gateway.

 **Isolated subnet** – The subnet has no routes to destinations outside its VPC.
 Resources in an isolated subnet can only access or be accessed by other resources in the same VPC.

+## Steps

+1.Create VPC with CIDR 10.0.0.0/16

+2.Create Subnets in VPC
+usualy 2 private 2public for diffrent az lets say CIDR 10.0.0.0/24 for public and 10.0.1.0/24 for private

+3.Launch ec2 inst in the public subnet
+chose a name, instance type, key-pair etc..
+in network settings chose the VPC and the public subnet
+because its a public sub we would enable 'auto assign public IP'